hwameistor/hwameistor/docs/docs/quick_start/install/deploy.md

 *That's it!*

-To verify the deployment, please refer to the next chapter [Post Deployment](./post_check.md)
+To verify the deployment, please refer to [Post Deployment](./post_check.md).

 ## Use image repository mirrors

 :::tip

 The default image repositories are `k8s.gcr.io` and `ghcr.io`.
-In case they are blocked in some places, DaoCloud provides their mirrors at `k8s-gcr.m.daocloud.io` and `ghcr.m.daocloud.io`
+In case any network problem, you can try to use the mirrors provided by DaoCloud at `k8s-gcr.m.daocloud.io` and `ghcr.m.daocloud.io`.

 :::

-To switch image repository mirrors, use `--set` to change the value of parameters: `global.k8sImageRegistry` and `global.hwameistorImageRegistry`
+To switch image repository mirrors, use `--set` to change the value of parameters: `global.k8sImageRegistry` and `global.hwameistorImageRegistry`.

 ```console
 $ helm install hwameistor ./hwameistor \